financeprofessormckee/Flashcard-App/README.md

 not by position, so you can reorder cards later without erasing anyone's progress.
 Never reuse an old `id` for different content.

-### Generating cards from slides (AI prompt)

-Writing cards by hand is the slow part.
-The `prompts/` folder contains a ready-to-share Word document — **`Generate Module Flashcards (AI Prompt).docx`** — that turns a module's lecture slides into the JSON a module needs.
-Any instructor can use it:

-1. Open the document and fill in the two values at the top of the prompt — the course/topic name and the module number — for the module you're building.
-The AI derives the module ID, title, and card-ID prefix from those (e.g. *Managerial Finance*, module *1* → `module-1`, "Module 1: Managerial Finance", IDs `m1-card-001`, …).
-2. Start a chat with an AI assistant (Claude, ChatGPT, etc.), **attach the module's slides** (PowerPoint or PDF), and paste in the prompt.
-3. Save the JSON module object it returns as its own file in `data/` (e.g.
-   `data/fin6300module2.json`), then register that file under the course's `modules` array in `data/courses.json` (see **Add a module** above).

-The prompt is self-contained: it teaches the AI the exact schema, requires plain-text / valid JSON output, and uses module-prefixed card IDs (`m1-card-001`, …) so blocks generated separately never collide.

 ## How local progress works

 Progress is stored only in the student's browser using `localStorage` — it is never sent